xerolinux/XeroHub/content/updates/xero-demos/index.md

 We’re really excited to offer these **Free Demo ISOs** as a way for everyone to try out **XeroLinux** without any risk.
 It’s all about giving you a hands-on experience so you can see what the distro is all about before deciding to support the project by getting the full, unlocked versions.

 We hope this approach strikes the perfect balance between sharing our work and encouraging contributions.
-To know more about limitations, check [**this post**](https://wiki.xerolinux.xyz/distro/#free-demo-isos)
+To know more about what's included as well as limitations, check [**this post**](https://wiki.xerolinux.xyz/distro/#free-demo-isos)

 And as always, thanks for being part of the **XeroLinux** community!